ycm-core/YouCompleteMe/README.md

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed, YCM will notify you to recompile it.
 You should then rerun the install process.

 It's recommended that you have the latest Xcode installed along with the latest